kujenga/website/content/blog/go-mlp.md

 Armed with these new equations, we can implement the computation for each individual _component_ of these partial derivatives.
 With those in hand, we can combine them to compute the final weight and bias updates.
+In this section I will present the computed partial derivatives.
+Circle back to the video linked above if you want to understand more about the actual differentiation process.

 Via the [Power Rule][powerRule] on the MSE function, we have the following result for the first component.